stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 Target
-        The domain name of the target host providing the service of listening for generalised notifications of the specified type.
+        The domain name of the target host providing the service of listening for generalized notifications of the specified type.
         This name MUST resolve to one or more address records.

 # Open Questions